jhshi/openofdm/docs/source/setting.rst

  - ``set_data (32)``: the register value

-Here is a list of setting registers in OpenOFDM.
+Here is a list of setting registers in |project|.

-.. table:: List of Setting Registers in OpenOFDM.
+.. table:: List of Setting Registers in |project|.
     :align: center

     +-----------------+------+-----------------+-----------+---------------+---------------------------------------------------------------+